 11.2 Outstanding Issues

-With both the incrementally and radically changed proposed systems, there are several issues that need to be addressed.
+With both the incrementally and progressively changed proposed systems, there are several issues that need to be addressed.
 Answering these questions will aid in making a decision about how to proceed in upgrading the system.

 Will the university make an open access mandate?
 If so, when?